Team Strategies and Tools to Enhance Performance and Patient Safety (TeamSTEPPS®) Master Trainer Workshop: Focus on Implementation

 At the end of this two-day continuing education conference, you will be certified as a TeamSTEPPS Master Trainer.
 You will have the knowledge and skills to improve your organization’s performance and patient safety using evidence-based team strategies and tools.
 This workshop will combine the expertise of practicing clinicians who successfully use TeamSTEPPS in hospital and outpatient settings with that of researchers who understand how and why they were successful.
 On day one you will learn the tools and strategies from experienced clinicians and researchers who work in outpatient, acute, emergency, and academic settings.
 On day two you will learn and practice strategies to address unprofessional conduct, coach newly acquired team skills, and develop an action plan for implementation.
 This course is designed for any healthcare professional, human resources professional or nonclinical leader who wants to use effective teamwork to improve interprofessional education and practice, organizational performance, and/or patient safety.

-- Take an 18-item electronic TeamSTEPPS Knowledge Pre-Test
+- Take an 18-item electronic TeamSTEPPS Knowledge Pre-Test (emailed to participants)

 - Identify a quality outcome, patient safety issue, or educational goal to be addressed using team strategies and tools that is appropriate for your setting.